‘The Walking Dead’ Season 7: Andrew Lincoln Says ‘The Band Is Back’

 “It’s The Magnificent Seven in the back half.
 Rather, the magnificent eight episodes.
 Wait till [episode] 16.
 I promise you, there is one beat in 16, I dropped my script and started punching the air and did a little jig.”

 As Comic Book reports, however, that doesn’t mean Negan will die soon.
 Jeffrey Dean Morgan is under contract for The Walking Dead through 2018, and, assuming the show follows the comics, there is much more to come with the villain.
-7A very closely followed the comics, and assuming that trend continues, the end will be one that gives Rick many reasons to smile.
+7A very closely followed the comics and assuming that trend continues, the end will be one that gives Rick many reasons to smile.
 The likely end would be another big battle, this one pitting Grimes and his allies against Negan and the Saviors and involving the villainous group throwing hand grenades into Rick’s Safe Zone.
 This possibility is backed up by recent photos obtained by fan group The Spoiling Dead Fans that include smoke and explosions that may indicate the use of hand grenades, just like in the comic book battle.

 Luckily, the wait for Season 7B of The Walking Dead won’t last very long.
 The newly re-energized Grimes and his group will begin plotting their battle against Negan in the first of eight more episodes that will make up the rest of the season when it returns to AMC on February 12 at 9 p.m.